francildoalves/teoriadapermissao-blog/src/data/blog/en/inicio-da-jornada.md

   The first step in documenting my studies and experiences in the Divergent Alliance from the perspective of a Systems Analyst.
 ---

-Welcome to my official blog about the *Permission Theory*.
+Welcome to my personal blog about the *Permission Theory*.

 This space is born from a personal need to organize knowledge.
 As a *Systems Analyst*, I learned that documenting is a fundamental part of learning and the evolution of any project — including the project of our own lives.